mlposey/z4/README.md

 Main features
 * Distributed database model that offers durability and automated failure recovery
-* Modern high-throughput gRPC service for writing and consuming tasks
+* High-throughput gRPC service for writing and consuming tasks
 * SQL interface for use with MySQL-compatible tools

 ## Contents